Submitted by Cliff McCarthy, Archivist, Wood Museum of Springfield History

 Boston had three high-profile cases almost immediately which tested the new law.
 In one of them, a 23-year-old man named Thomas Sims was returned to slavery and thirty-nine lashes in the public square.
 Reflecting the outrage of the abolitionists, Frederick Douglass wrote, “Daniel Webster has at last obtained from Boston…a living sacrifice to appease the slave god of the American Union.”

-One of the first things John Brown did in response to the passage of the Fugitive Slave Act, was to return to Springfield and help organize the members of the black community.
+It is unclear whether John Brown read this statement in the newspapers from his outpost at North Elba, New York, or if some of his Springfield friends alerted him to it, but it wasn’t long before he returned to Springfield to help organize members of the black community.
 He sought out his friend, Thomas Thomas, and consulted with him.
 He likely conferred with the Rev. John Mars, who preached from the pulpit of the Sanford Street Church that the time had come “to beat plowshares into swords.”
 At a meeting on January 15, 1851, John Brown gathered with members of Springfield’s black community and organized the Springfield Branch of the U.S. League of Gileadites.
 The Gileadites took their name from the Biblical Mount Gilead, where Gideon led the Israelites to freedom.
+It is not clear if there ever were other “branches” of the League.

 One of the most astonishing things about the League of Gileadites is that there was a document.
 Apparently, its first appearance in print was in a New York newspaper called The Independent in March of 1870.
 The author of the article, William Wells Brown, had himself escaped from slavery before the Civil War.
 In the article, Wells Brown makes reference to the original manuscript.
 That manuscript was also mentioned by F. B. Sanborn in his book, The Life and Letters of John Brown, which was published in 1891, and which also contained a version of the text in a slightly edited form.
 The whereabouts of the original document is unknown or even if it still exists.